Email Cell -305.393.1245

 Florida Keys Fly and Light Tackle Fishing Guide

 Capt.
 Geoff ColmesI’m Geoff Colmes, and I’m fortunate to call the Village of Islamorada in the Florida Keys my home.
-As a United States Coast Guard licensed Captain with over 30 years of full-time guiding and a lifetime of fishing experience, I specialize in fly and light tackle sight fishing, helping anglers enjoy the incredible Keys and Everglades National Park fishing opportunities.
+As a United States Coast Guard licensed Captain with over 30 years of full-time guiding and a lifetime of fishing experience, I specialize in fly and light tackle sight fishing and give anglers the chance to enjoy the world-class Keys and Everglades National Park fishing.

-Beyond fishing, the Florida Keys have plenty to offer.
-After a day on the water, you can unwind with top-notch lodging, dine at excellent seafood restaurants, and explore bars and craft breweries, all within easy reach.
-Whether you prefer a relaxed evening with a waterfront view, live music, or a taste of the local culture, there’s no shortage of ways to enjoy your time off the water.
+Beyond fishing, the Florida Keys have something for everybody.
+After a day spent out on the water, you can rest with great accommodations, enjoy great seafood dining experiences, and visit bars and craft breweries within easy reach.
+Whether you like to have a quiet night with water views, enjoy live music, or explore the local culture, there are many ways to enjoy your downtime off the water.

 The Florida Keys and Everglades National Park